NicholasGalarza/Faceoff/README.md

 2. [x] Incorporate `physics system` to fire projectiles
 3. [x] Attatch `clmtrackr's` emotion attribute to each projectile
 4. [x] Tracking on projectiles to destroy if attributed bullet crosses verticies with asteroid object.
-5. [ ] Textures to spheres and make vr-space more ambient
+5. [ ] Textures to spheres and make vr-space more ambient.
+(ISSUE: Hosting images/music files costs money AWS S3)
 6. [x] Color to bullet for correlating emotion.
 7. [x] Add physics to allow player to jump and not fall through the world
 8. [x] Deploy!